 Early 2021 I was brought on to work directly with Owner/CD of Loyal Kaspar Beat Baudenbacher to help flesh out the design of the Greenwood Rising exhibit opening in Tulsa Oklahoma later that year.
-The exhibit needed to tastefully tell the story of the Tulsa Massacre from beginning to end.
+The exhibit needed to thoughtfully tell the story of the Tulsa Massacre from beginning to end.
 After helping to set an initial overall look, I splintered off to tell the story of the ‘Massacre’ section - the fateful evening when the black residents of Greenwood Tulsa were terrorized, attacked and murdered.
-This project was very design heavy with dozens of styleframes created for all the sections, then moving onto creating a fully PBR textured asset library, destruction sims, and 2D/3D animation.
+This project was design heavy with dozens of styleframes created for all sections, then moving onto creating a fully PBR textured asset library, destruction sims, and 2D/3D animation.
 While creating the Massacre section I had the pleasure of working with Director Geoff Bailey on the look and animation of the section.
 I think we created something special for this exhibit which I hope is as moving to watch as it was to work on.

 Massacre Setting the ‘Look’

 Initial design frames to set the overall look and feel of the Massacre section.
 I used a combination of real world filmed assets, grains, photography and 3D models to work up the look and feel.
 Once we were internally happy with the look, Geoff and Beat filmed a large library of assets including film burns, melts, fire, dust and wood textures that mimicked some of the assets I used in this phase.